First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 Asking for help doesn’t make you weak.

-Remember: asking for help doesn’t mean that you are weak; it means that you choose to remain strong.
+Remember: asking for help doesn’t mean you’re weak; it means you’re choosing to stay strong.

 Ivana xx